feram18/f1-led-leaderboard/README.md

 ## Installation
 ### Hardware
 Materials needed:
-- [Raspberry Pi]
+- [Raspberry Pi] (Only tested on 3B+ and 4B, but should work on other models)
 - Adafruit RGB Matrix [HAT] or [Bonnet]
 - [64×32] RGB LED matrix

 ### Software
 **Pre-requisites**

-You'll need to make sure Git and PIP are installed on your Raspberry Pi.
+- Git
+- PIP
+- Python 3.7+

 ```sh
 sudo apt-get update